 Do you often find yourself stressing out at work and just wishing there were more hours in the day?
 Do you find yourself ticking one task off your list, only to end up adding five more to your never-ending pile of to-dos?
 If you can relate, you’ve come to the right place.

 In today’s fast-paced work environment, it’s common to get snowed in under piling workloads, with no visible light at the end of the tunnel.
-This is where effective time management skills come into play, which is why we’ve created this list of tips and techniques to help you work more productively and efficiently.
+This is where effective time management skills come into play, which is why we’ve created this list of tips and time management techniques to help you work more productively and efficiently.
 As the age-old saying goes, after all, you should work smarter, not harder.

 So, here’s how to improve your time management ability!